streamr-dev/network/packages/protocol/README.md

 # streamr-client-protocol

-ES6 JS implementations of [Streamr Protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) messages.
+TypeScript implementations of [Streamr Protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) messages and their serialization and deserialization.
 This is shared code used by other packages in this monorepo.

 The package is available on npm as `streamr-client-protocol`.